Futures Market

 film still

 A modest alternative is offered with the introduction of Jesus Castro, a 92-year-old junk dealer more interested in collecting than selling.
 We watch movers cleaning out an apartment in an old building slated for demolition, bagging up the books, furniture, and religious artifacts that bespeak a particular cultural identity.
-They turn up in the new repository of cultural memory: not a palace, but Castro's flea market.
 His stubborn refusal to bow to the marketplace's demand to forget makes him the hero of this film, which illustrates how little most of us choose to remember.

 "A compelling meditation on dreams that doubles as an expose of how cheap those dreams have become, 'Futures Market' is a wise and fulfilling film that bears lofty comparison with the work of Spanish maestro helmers Victor Erice and Jose Luis Guerin."—Variety